studennis911988/DSO-with-tightly-coupled-IMU-and-depth-sensing/README.md

-# DSO: Direct Sparse Odometry
+# DSO_rgbd: Direct Sparse Odometry using RGBD camera

 For more information see [https://vision.in.tum.de/dso](https://vision.in.tum.de/dso)